 The Amazon Fire devices have never been particularly amazing, but they’ve always been great value.
 This year’s Amazon Fire HD 10 refresh adds some seriously cool features and drops the price further.
 We think that makes it the best value sort-of-Android tablet around – but it won’t be for everyone.

-Read on to find out what we thought of the device, then enter the competition to win your own.
+Read on to find out what we thought of the device.

 Amazon Fire HD 10 (2017) Specs and Design